32-Year-Old Ismail Iqbal Killed By Alleged Drunken Driver In Montville Crash

 He sustained life-threatening injuries for which he was rushed to St. Clare’s Hospital in Denville where he was pronounced dead.

-On Saturday, Perez was charged for DWI and death-by-auto.
+On Saturday, Perez was charged for:

 In the courtroom, Morris County Chief Assistant Prosecutor, Matthew Troiano, said to the judge that his office would not seek to detain Perez while charges are pending.

 Perez was present for the hearing via a closed-circuit television link between the courtroom and county jail.